 JUDD, Reginald A. 2023.
 Private 2KEH.
 Transferred to KEH as Private 2077.
 Discharged 4/12/1919.
 Entitled to British War and Victory Medals.

 JUDGE, Arthur George.
 1668.
 Private.
-Remembered with honour Belgrade Cemetery, Namur, Belgium: Plot V, Row D, Grave 6.
-He enlisted in London 16/10/1917, and was formerly Private 1668, 2KEH and then transferred as Private 59058 Royal Fusiliers.
-He was entitled to the British War and Victory Medals, and died at 48 Casualty Clearing Station, France, of pneumonia.
+He enlisted in London 16/10/1917 in 2KEH and then transferred as Private 59058, Royal Fusiliers then Private, 26318, 1st Battalion, East Surrey Regiment.
+He died at 48 Casualty Clearing Station, France, of pneumonia on 6/03/1919.
+Buried in Belgrade Cemetary, Belgium.
 Son of Elizabeth Jane (nee WITHERS) JUDGE of Watford, and the late James JUDGE.
 Arthur was born 1897 in Westminster, London, and resided in Balcombe, Sussex.
 On the 1901 Census, aged 3 he lived in Leweston, Dorset, with his parents and two siblings.
 On the 1911 Census, at school aged 13, he lived in Berkeley Square, London W, with his parents and no siblings.
+He was entitled to the British War and Victory Medals.

 KANE, Denis.
 1457.
 Private 2KEH.
 Entered France 4/05/1915.
 Transferred as Private 2nd/10th Battalion, King's Liverpool Regiment 91429 then Private, 10th then 11th Battalion, Tank Corps 202818, KIA 2/09/1918.
 Buried at Dury Crucifix Cemetery, France.
 Born in Fiarveiw, Co.
 Dublin the son of Denis Kane and Bridget Prendergast.
 Entitled to 1914/15 Star trio.